usnistgov/REFPROP-docs/index.md

 ## List of Fluids

-This is the list of pure fluids that are included in REFPROP 10:
+This is the list of pure fluids that are included in REFPROP 10 (a more comprehensive list is available in the Refprop 10 Excel file REFPROP.XLS):

 <table>
 <tr>